hauschkaured/transit-api/README.md

 Disclaimer: This project is not currently in a working state.

+# Dependencies

+This project was written in Python 3.12.
+It makes use of the `requests` module to fetch data from URLs.
+It makes use of the `protobuf` package to parse the protobuf binary encodings that are fetched from the URLs.

 # Version List

 v0.4 (Currently WIP).
 Reworking the app to stay away from API use and migrate to agency-provided GTFS-RT feeds.
 Current cities planned to have support: Pittsburgh, San Antonio.
+Converted all GTFS static feed files to python files with associated classes and methods.

 v0.3.2 (April 25, 2024)
 - Changed name of project from transit-api to TransitFoamer.